PuffedRiceCrackers/QuiverToWeb/README.md

 ### Things that I hope to improve in the future

 * Currently, at least one notebook inside static/notebook is required for the code to run, which isn't optimal.
-* It remembers where you left in the scrollable sidebar when you click a notebook and shows the sidebar exactly how you left it.
+* It remembers where you left in the scrollable sidebar when you click a notebook and shows the sidebar exactly how you left it on the new page.
 This doesn't work with categories yet.
 * Chrome/Firefox over-scroll and bounce effect isn't working in the sidebar.
 * Turning it as robust as possible so that it doesn't crash due to only one or two things missing.